horseless-labs/maternal_mortality_case_study/log.md

 Next step:
 - Add the range of all secondary codes instead of just `code2` to see if this changes things.

+## 2022-10-23
+Quickly added age cohorts.
+I'm quickly seeing that maternal age is likely a factor, as well.

 # Notes for Later
 Need to go through [Mothers Are Dying From Treatable Mental Health Conditions](https://slate.com/technology/2022/09/mental-health-maternal-mortality.html).
 A possible consideration for the analysis is mental health conditions that women have while they are pregnant.
 Pregnancy codes are Z33; might have to sort through mortality data through the various suicides and accidents where Z33 is a secondary condition.